cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 4: Plautus, *The Two Manaechmuses*

-You can get a sense of the broad-stroke changes in comic forms as Greek Old Comedy (Aristophanes' forte) evolves into New Comedy, then Roman Comedy, `**in the handout on Greek and Roman Comedy**`.
+You can get a sense of the broad-stroke changes in comic forms as Greek Old Comedy (Aristophanes' forte) evolves into New Comedy, then Roman Comedy.
 Plautus (c.
 254-184 BCE) is often viewed as the epitome of Roman Comedy, and you will see both continuities and differences from Aristophanes.
-The second handout, comparing `**Greek and Roman Play Forms**`, may extend and clarify this point.

 With Plautus we encounter farce, a comic mechanism that intensifies the effects of comic transgression in Aristophanes.